veenaparate/Container-MonitorX/README.md

 # Container-MonitorX - Streamlined Monitoring for Containers
-Container MonitorX is a project focused on a container monitoring system using prometheus and grafana.The system offers real-time insights into container performance, assisting administrators in maintaining optimal resource utilization and addressing issues promptly.With a user-friendly grafana dashboard, Container MonitorX simplifies the monitoring process,providing key metrics for efficient container management.
+Container MonitorX is a project focused🎯on a container monitoring system using prometheus and grafana.The system offers real-time insights into container performance,assisting administrators in maintaining optimal resource utilization and addressing issues promptly.With a user-friendly grafana dashboard📊,Container MonitorX simplifies the monitoring process,providing key metrics📈for efficient container management.

 📌 **Platform Used - AWS**